Cole L. Blease: Bleasism

+Governor of South Carolina (191115)

 Blease was elected governor in 1910 because he "knew how to play on race, religious, and class prejudices to obtain votes."
 His legislative program was erratic and without consistency.
 He favored more aid to white schools but opposed compulsory attendance.
-He abolished the textile mill at the state penitentiary for health reasons but opposed inspections of private factories to ensure safe and healthful working conditions.
+Although Blease presented himself as a supporter of legislation designed to help laboring people and regulate working hours, and abolished the textile mill at the state penitentiary for health reasons, he opposed inspections of private factories to ensure safe and healthful working conditions.
+Blease vetoed legislation to inspect factories for safety and health considerations, “stating that a man ought to be able to work under any conditions he chose.”
+He also opposed the medical examination of schoolchildren, “asserting that he would pardon any man who killed a doctor who violated his daughter’s modesty.”

 Blease acquired such a bad reputation that he was said to represent the worst aspects of Jim Crow and Benjamin Tillman, who branded Blease's style as "Jim Tillmanism" (Jim Tillman was Benjamin Tillman's nephew, who, as lieutenant governor, had killed a newspaper editor and been acquitted in the case).
 Blease favored complete white supremacy in all matters.
 He encouraged the practice of lynching, strongly opposed the education of Black people, and derided an opponent for being a trustee of a black school.
 He fired administrators without the authority to do so, ignored patronage requests from state legislators, and sparred with the state Supreme Court.